 We have created a discipline policy that reflects our philosophy of positive guidance with children.
-A copy of the discipline policy is available upon request.
+A copy of the discipline policy is included in your enrollment package for you to review and sign.

 Challenging Behavior

 Children are guided to treat each other and adults with self control and kindness.